uhmanoa/ics491f21/index.md

 **I want to be in a team that's larger than five people.
 Is that OK?**

 No, the maximum team size is five.
+The reason is that in a large team, coordination costs get high and there's a risk that you can't contribute significantly enough to pass this course.

 **I have another question?**